-The Lives of Tao tells the story of an overweight and unmotivated individual in the Chicago area named Roen Tan.
-After a hard night of partying Roen wakes hearing strange voices in his head.
+The Lives of Tao tells the story of Roen Tan.
+After a hard night of partying Roen wakes to hear strange voices in his head.
 Turns out, an ancient alien race called the Quasing inhabited Roen’s head overnight.
-His particular Quasing, Tao, is a Prophus, who wants to return to his home planet.
+His particular Quasing, Tao, is a Prophet, who wants to return to his home planet.
 Unfortunately, so do the Genjix, another faction of the Quasing and they’re willing to sacrifice the human race to achieve the same goal.
-Roen becomes trained in martial arts and old school espionage to stop the Genjix and save the human race.
+Roen becomes trained in martial arts and old-school espionage to stop the Genjix and save the human race.

 I really enjoyed Roen.
 Initially, he is really bothersome.
-He constantly whines about his boring job and his weight yet he’s lazy and he does nothing to improve his situation.
+He constantly whines about his boring job and he does nothing to improve his situation.
 Once Tao becomes a part of Roen, his character changes.
 Roen gains the motivation he lacks and becomes more aware of his surroundings.
-Roen in the end becomes a really engaging character because of his journey into becoming a Prophus agent.
+Roen in the end becomes a really engaging character because of his journey into becoming a Prophet agent.
 The bond that Roen and Tao have is heartwarming.
-Tao acts as his coach, friend and father.
+Tao acts as his coach, friend, and father.
 Tao is brutally honest which furthers the development of their relationship.

 Learning about the Quasing’s alien race and their history is also appealing.
 Each chapter page details a small paragraph regarding the past lives of the Quasing.
-It’s a complimentary feature to the main story.
-Another interesting tidbit is the Quasing have inhabited various historical figures such as Genghis Khan, Nazi guards and members of the roman empire.
+It’s a complimentary feature of the main story.
+Another interesting tidbit is the Quasing have inhabited various historical figures such as Genghis Khan, Nazi guards, and members of the Roman empire.